 Each year, hundreds of thousands of Asian (and increasingly African) women migrate to become a domestic worker in GCC countries to make a living for their families.
-About one in three female wage workers in the Middle East (31.8 %) is a domestic worker.
+About one in three female wage workers in the Middle East (31.8 %) is a domestic worker, the majority of whom are migrants.

-Shelter Me aims to break the isolation of migrant domestic workers, reform recruitment, change the behavior of employers, and make governments in countries of origin act responsibly.
+Shelter Me aims to break the isolation of migrant domestic workers, reform recruitment, influence perceptions of employers, and make governments in countries of origin act responsibly.
 We also want to challenge the perception of migrant domestic workers as commodities, both in their home and host countries.

 More than 80 per cent of migrant domestic workers in the Middle East come from Southeast Asian countries like Indonesia and the Philippines, which are all too familiar with the terrible working conditions their citizens endure.
 Some have even placed a moratorium on migration of their domestic workers to the GCC.
 However, such measures generally lead to more irregular migration and human trafficking.